cjneely10/cjneely10.github.io/_posts/2019-10-01-MetaSanity-Demo-BioMetaDB.md

 Working with MAGs requires researchers to take added additional care to ensure genome quality and minimize genome redundancy. **BioMetaDB** makes it very easy to handle these queries directly from the command line.
 Consider the following command:

-`dbdm -c Metagenomes SUMMARIZE -t evaluation -q is_complete`
+`dbdm -c MSResults SUMMARIZE -t evaluation -q is_complete`

 <pre><code>SUMMARIZE:   View summary of all tables in database
- Project root directory:    Metagenomes
+ Project root directory:    MSResults
- Name of database:      Metagenomes.db
+ Name of database:      MSResults.db

 *******************************************************************************************
          Table Name:    evaluation